GlabMarcel/ble-hid-keyboard/README.md

 - `firmware/`: Firmware code for the microcontroller.
 - `host/`: Host application code for configuring the keyboard.
 - `docs/`: Project documentation.
-- `tests/`: Test scripts for validating the project.

 ## Setup